ExtrieveTechnologies/ImageWizHelper/README.md

    ```

 **5. OCRBWConversionToTiff** - This function will take single input files and create a Black and White output file.
 Which will be mainly helpful
-   for OCR purposes.The supported input file of type JPEg, BMP, and TIFF.
+   for OCR purposes.The supported input file of type JPG, BMP, and TIFF.
 By default, DLL will select 200 as the standard DPI & A4 as the page size.
    It is recommended to keep a minimum of 150 as DPI to avoid Quality issues.
 Formats like DJvu, JBIG2, and data PDF are not supported.
 If input format
    is not supported it will return false.